-Box 5.
+Box 7.
 Accountable and responsible.

-Accountable: The person who makes the final decision in a given situation, or who has sign off authority on a document.
-"The buck stops with this person" (CQI 2010).
+Accountable: The person who makes the final decision in a given situation, or who has sign off authority on a document [8].

-Responsible: The person responsible for doing the day-to-day work to manage or carry out particular activities (CQI 2010).
+Responsible: The person responsible for doing the day-to-day work to manage or carry out particular activities [8].